szstonelee/dind/aurora.md

 *                   Storage nodes (gossip from peer-to-peer network)                *
 *                                                                                   *
 *           1. receive only redo (and page request)                                 *
-*           2. redo temporaylly save to disk and can totally no need to disk        *
+*           2. redo temporally save to disk and can totally no need to disk         *
 *           3. apply redo for final page to disk                                    *
 *           4. no double-write                                                      *
 *************************************************************************************